bugsnag-elixir/bugsnag-elixir/README.md

 * `os_version` — Sets the reported OS version of the error
 * `stacktrace` — Allows passing in a stack trace, e.g. from `__STACKTRACE__`
 * `metadata` - Map of arbitrary metadata to include with the report
-* `error_class` - Allows passing in the error type instead of infering from the error struct
+* `error_class` - Allows passing in the error type instead of inferring from the error struct

 [See the Bugsnag docs][2] for more information on these fields.

 [2]: https://bugsnagerrorreportingapi.docs.apiary.io/#reference/0/notify/send-error-reports

+## License

+This source code is licensed under the MIT license found in the LICENSE file.
+Copyright (C) 2014-present Jared Norman